 Within the smart data collection system, utilities can monitor their network and diagnose areas of pressure loss and leaks to quickly address issues and bill customers more accurately.
 This is especially beneficial for utilities that were previously limited to monthly or quarterly meter reads when issues could not always be identified or addressed as urgently as they should be to prevent greater damage or expense.
 Additionally, many utilities with limited read schedules rely on water estimations to bill customers.
 Now with accurate data coming in every day, utilities can make sure bills are based on actual usage.

-With system management, such as BEACON® Advanced Metering Analytics (AMA) and our EyeOnWater® consumer engagement tool, utilities and utility customers have access to water usage.
+With system management, such as BEACON® Software as a Service (SaaS) and our EyeOnWater® consumer engagement tool, utilities and utility customers have access to water usage.
 Individuals can view and manage usage through easy-to-understand graphs and alerts, which:

 - Improve the customer service process by having accurate, real-time data on hand when a customer question or concern comes in